-At the end of every year, publishes a list of Outstanding Academic Titles that have been reviewed during the previous calendar year.
-This prestigious list reflects the best in scholarly titles reviewed by and brings with it the extraordinary recognition of the academic library community.
+At the end of every year, Choice publishes a list of Outstanding Academic Titles that have been reviewed during the previous calendar year.
+This prestigious list reflects the best in scholarly titles reviewed by Choice and brings with it the extraordinary recognition of the academic library community.

 In reviewing the publication for “Choice 2019 Outstanding Academic Title,” L. J. Alderink, Emeritus Professor, Concordia College, who was part of the awarding committee said of the publication: